Dalacin cream is a vaginal cream for the treatment of bacterial vaginosis.

 As with all medicines, there is a chance you will experience some side effects as a result of using clindamycin cream.

-Stop using the cream straight away and seek immediate medical attention from a doctor or from the Accident and Emergency Department of your local hospital if you experience the following side effects:
+Stop using the cream straight away and seek immediate medical attention from a doctor or from the A&E department of your local hospital if you experience the following side effects:

 - Severe, long-lasting or bloody diarrhoea, sometimes with a fever or stomach pains (the sign of bowel inflammation: an uncommon but serious side effect following antibiotic treatment)